franpalberca/project-must-coding-assessment/README.md

 Storybook is integrated to visualize and interact with components in isolation.
 Run the following command to start Storybook: npm run storybook

+## Future Implementation
+The next natural step for this project is to implement the option to view repositories within the app itself.
+Also to be able to see the projects of each user.
+Finally, a future implementation would also be the option to create, modify and delete repositories.
+In short, the GraphQl query needs to be augmented to bring more information, perform CRUD and be able to add more extras.

 ## Contributing
 Contributions are welcome!
 Feel free to open issues or pull requests.

 ## License
-This project is free of license and it's use is purely academical.
+This project is free of license and its use is purely academical.